AlinaKontarero/calculator/README.md

 Here is my solution for the Monster team.
 The calculator is also deployed on AWS S3 Bucket: [Monster Calculator](https://monster-calculator.s3-ap-southeast-2.amazonaws.com/index.html)

-I would be more than happy to get your feedback and to meet the engineering team in person.
+I would be more than happy to get your feedback and meet the engineering team in person.
 Please find my [Linkedin here](https://www.linkedin.com/in/alina-kontarero/).

 Kind regards,